-The first session included initial paperwork, anthropometric measurements, muscle cross-sectional area assessment (CSA), and isometric strength assessments.
+The first session included initial paperwork, anthropometric measurements, muscle cross-sectional area assessment (CSA), muscle thickness , and isometric strength assessments.
 At least 48 hours later, the second pre-testing session involved 8-12 RM strength testing.
 At least 48 hours following the second pre-testing session, participants performed an introductory training week with reduced volume and proximity to failure.
 For the introductory training week participants performed two sessions separated by at least 48 hours as they would in the main training program, but completed 2 fewer sets per session and terminated sets further from momentary failure, at a self-rated 2 repetitions in reserve (RIR).
-The purpose of the introductory week was twofold: 1) to familiarize participants with standardized exercise techniques and procedures, and 2) to elicit the repeated bout effect (37).
-Following the introductory week, participants completed two supervised training sessions per week, separated by at least 48 hours, for 7 weeks.
-During this main training program, participants completed 12 sets per limb per week, divided evenly between sessions (i.e., 6 sets per session).
+The purpose of the introductory week was twofold: 1) to familiarize participants with standardized exercise techniques and procedures, and 2) to elicit the repeated bout effect (40).
+Following the introductory week, participants completed two training program, participants completed 12 sets per limb per week, divided evenly between sessions (i.e., 6 sets per session).
 Participants completed all training volume using a lengthened cable curl exercise on the limb in the LONG condition (Figure 3AB).
 The limb randomized to the MIXED condition completed half of the training volume (3 sets per session) on the lengthened cable curl and the other half (3 sets per session) on the shortened cable curl performed in 90 degrees of shoulder flexion (Figure 4AB).
 At least 48 hours following the final training session, post-testing was conducted, repeating the exact protocols of pre-testing.
 Details of the training program and all assessments can be seen in Table 1.